Cafezinhu/Cafezinhu/README.md

 I also assist on FrontEnd Development.
 Here we make XR(Virtual Reality and Augmented Reality) games for education.

-I'm currently learning React, Next.js and Mobile Development.
+I'm currently learning Next.js and Game Development.

 <!--
 **Cafezinhu/Cafezinhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.